The museum is currently closed to visitors due to government restrictions.

 Take a detailed online tour of London's longest flight of eight locks (including two Norwood Locks) in our new online tour, including contemporary and archive pictures and explanations for the curious.
 Find out about strange red doors, mysterious side ponds, and the forbidding early 19th century Lunatic Asylum that dominated the scene for many years and had its own dock.
 An armchair view of one of London's most interesting canal locations and a Scheduled Ancient Monument.
 See the exhibition here.

-This exhibition was displayed in the museum for a short while before the closure and is now also online.
+This exhibition was displayed in the museum before the closure and is now also online.
 It is the work of community historian Carolyn Clark who has researched the stories of people who lived and worked beside The Regent's Canal in Islington and further east.
 It is canal history with a difference.
 It is social history, but not of the much-studied canal boat dwellers, but the rarely-considered industrial workers and local residents who worked and played beside the canal in the last days of commercial carrying.
 The exhibition also reminds us of some of the industries that have vanished from London, many of which depended on the canal originally for transport.
 Ten pages of fascinating pictures, stories, and canalside history - free of charge online.
 Go to Industrial Islington Exhibition.

 Our museum guide book is called "London Canal Museum in 12 Objects".
 Download this free family activity guide and find out about the 12 objects using resources online from our website and other websites.
 Interesting for adults as well as educational and fun for children.